akash-ind/Web-Scraper/README.md

 # Project Title

-This Web Scraper was made tofamilirize with python scrapy module.
+This Web Scraper was made to familirize with python scrapy module.

 ### Prerequisites